-*Note: these mobility, flexibility, and low-level stability drills are done for breaths and NOT for time.
+It's important to know that these mobility, flexibility, and low-level stability drills are all done for a count of breaths, and not for time.
 Breathing is the only way we can consciously regulate the autonomic nervous system to relax.
 Coach breathing during the initial phases of your training and it will carry over into everything else you do.

-Slowly begin to add in more explosive and heavy work as the client progresses.
-Some exercises may never again be possible and will always be contraindicated for that individual.
-That is the reality.
+As your client progresses, slowly build in explosive and heavy work.
+There may be exercises your client can never do again; exercises that will always be contraindicated for that individual.
+That is reality.
 Set your goals high but have realistic expectations.
 Trial and error will be a part of the process.
 Use our Phase 1 Intro Adult Program and regress or eliminate from there.
-Remember when someone has knee pain in training to decrease impact forces, do your best to maintain a vertical tibial, all the while working with a good doctor, therapist, or both to restore function.

 The accompanying example program is our Intro Phase One Adult Program.
 The contraindicated exercises have been replaced with exercises that may be a better choice.
 Remember, each person is different.
 There is no timeline on when it's appropriate to progress.
 The provided program is a great place to start.
 Regress and progress as needed, with the end goal being to get every client into our Returning Adult Program pain-free and without any compensations.

 Interested in learning more?
 At our Certified Functional Strength Coach course you will experience 8+ hours of hands-on coaching.
 We will take you through each of the regressions and progressions mentioned above and share with you the system we use to train large groups of clients and athletes.